junxit/us-congress-bills-119/metadata.md

 - 2025-07-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
 - 2025-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
 - 2025-07-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2025-10-23 — Message on Senate action sent to the House.
+- 2025-10-23 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7734)
+- 2025-10-23 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-10-23 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2025-10-23 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2025-11-25 — Became Public Law No: 119-40.
+- 2025-11-25 — Became Public Law No: 119-40.
+- 2025-11-25 — Presented to President.
+- 2025-11-25 — Presented to President.
+- 2025-11-25 — Signed by President.
+- 2025-11-25 — Signed by President.